laanwj/etna_viv/doc/hardware.md

 - 3D engine
 - VG engine

-Some SoCs have multiple GPU cores, and have distributed these blocks over the cores (I suppose for extra parallelism and/or granularity in power switching).
+Some SoCs have multiple GPU cores, and have distributed the blocks mentioned above over the cores (I suppose for extra parallelism and/or granularity in power switching).
 For example the Marvell Armada 620 has a GC2000 with only the 3D engine as well as a GC300 with only the 2D engine.
+Similarly, the Freescale i.mx6 SoC has a GC2000 with the 3D engine, a GC320 with 2D engine and a GC355 with VG engine.

 Feature bits
 =================

-Which features are supported on a certain Vivante core is not only determined by the model number (which AFAIK mainly determines the performance), but determined by a combination of feature bits:
+Which features are supported on a certain Vivante core is not only determined by the model number (which AFAIK mainly determines the performance), but specified by a combination of factors:

  1) Chip features and minor feature flags
  2) Chip specs (number of instructions, pipelines, ...)
  3) Chip model (GC800, GC2000, ...)
  4) Chip revision of the form 0x1234

 All of these are available in read-only registers on the hardware.
-On most cases it suffices to check the feature flags.

-Unlike NV, which parametrizes everything on the model and revision, for GC this is left for bugfixes (but even these sometimes have their own feature bit).
+On most cases it suffices to check the feature flags as Unlike NV, which parametrizes everything on the model and revision, for GC this is left for bugfixes (even these sometimes have their own feature bit).

 For an overview of the feature bits see the enumerations in `state.xml`.